 Social Media

-Social Media amplification and engagement starts with social profiles that are up to date, optimized, and branded consistently.
-Social profiles are an additional brand outpost or touchpoint and are often at the top of a search engine results page.
-With profiles optimized, social posts can be developed for publishing and engagement and social channels like LinkedIn can be used for 1:1 engagement.
-Blog posts and other content can be amplified on social media and using hashtags will help expand audience for targeted topics.
+Social Media amplification and engagement start with social profiles that are up-to-date, optimized, and branded consistently.
+Social profiles are an additional brand outpost or touchpoint that are often at the top of a search engine results page.
+With optimized profiles, social posts can be developed for publishing and engagement, and 1:1 engagement.
+Blog posts and other content can be amplified on social media and hashtags help expand audiences for targeted topics.

 Marketing Automation, Calls to Action & Forms

 Website conversions use calls-to-action and forms along with email automation.
 Progressive profiling helps get more information from return visitors.
-A number of marketing automation and sales technology platforms provide this functionality including HubSpot and SharpSpring, Pardot, Act-On and Marketo.
-When no effective platform is in place, an objective approach can be used to select the right solution.
+Many marketing automation and sales technology platforms provide this functionality, including HubSpot and SharpSpring, Pardot (MCAE).
+If no effective platform is in place, we use an objective approach to select help the right solution.
 SharpSpring is a strong choice for SMB due to its rich functionality and price-performance advantages.
+MCAE may be the best choice for larger companies committed to using Sales Cloud for sales CRM.

 Email Marketing

-For subscribers and prospects that have provided permission to receive emails, email marketing programs are an excellent way to keep in touch, nurture relationships and trigger calls to action.
-Emails also help progress a prospect through their journey and can be segmented and customized by audience and persona.
-Emails are designed and branded to optimize the visual experience and to drive click throughs and conversions.
+For subscribers and prospects that provide permission to receive emails, email marketing programs are an excellent way to keep in touch, nurture relationships, and trigger actions.
+Emails also help progress a prospect’s journey and can be segmented and customized by audience and persona.
+Emails should be designed and branded to optimize the visual experience and drive click-through conversions and commitment.